rschmehl/awesco.eu/content/authors/johannes-oehler/_index.md

 ---
 # Display name
-name: Mikko Folkersma
+name: Johannes Oehler

 # Order of appearance
-weight: 1
+weight: 55

 # Username (this should match the folder name)
 authors:
-- mikko-folkersma
+- johannes-oehler

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD researcher
+role: Researcher

 # Organizations/Affiliations
 organizations: